 Mitigation measures have been proposed in this Environmental and Social Management Plan (ESMP) including training programmes for waste handlers and staff of the facility, enforcement of the use of Personnel Protective Equipment (PPEs), implementation of SL-SOPs for laboratories and other Good International Industry Practices (GIIPs).
 A focal person to receive grievances have been proposed in the ESMP.
-Preventive, response and accountability measures for GBV/SEA/SH in line with the survivor centred approach have also been proposed in the ESMP taking advantage of the existing One Stop GBV Centre at the premises of the Kenema Government Hospital.
+Preventive, response and accountability measures for GBV/SEA/SH in line with the survivor centred approach have also been proposed in the ESMP.
 These mitigations have been costed and responsible parties for implementation have been included in the Environmental and Social Management Plan (see Table 4.1 to 4.4 for ESMP).
 A grievance redress structure for the public, patients, site workers and GBV/SEA/SH survivors and emergency response procedures for routine hazards have also been prepared as part of the ESMP.
-Environmental and Social Contractual clauses to be inserted into the contract/bid documents as well as a sample Code of Conduct for site workers have also been attached in the appendices (see Appendix E and F respectively).